m5c/LobbyService/markdown/build-deploy.md

 ### Database

 The recommended setup is a dockerized mySQL db setup.
-Setup scripts for a [native mySQL DB](../ls-db-setup.sql) or [native Dervy DB](ls-derby-setup.sql) are provided as fallbacks, but require carefull selection of the [LS build profile](#lobby-service)
+Scripts for a [native mySQL DB](../ls-db-setup.sql) or [native Derby DB](ls-derby-setup.sql) are provided as fallbacks, but require careful selection of the [appropriate LS build profile](#lobby-service).

 Dockerized DB setup: